List of Marvel Comics characters: W: Rl'nnd

 Rl'nnd is a Skrull who utilized the powers of the X-Men.

 Khn'nr

-Khn'nr is a Skrull who impersonated Captain Marvel (Mar-Vell) with botched mental conditioning, causing Khn'nr's personality to be erased and leaving the facade persona dominant.
+Khn'nr is a Skrull who impersonated Captain Marvel (Mar-Vell).
+His botched mental conditioning caused Khn'nr's personality to be erased and left his false persona of Captain Marvel dominant.

 Pitt'o Nili

 Pitt'o Nili is a Skrull who impersonated Captain America (Steve Rogers).
-The character, created by Brian Michael Bendis and Leinil Francis Yu, first appeared in Secret Invasion vol. 1 #1 (April 2008).
+The character, created by Brian Michael Bendis and Leinil Francis Yu, first appeared in Secret Invasion #1 (April 2008).
 He was brainwashed as per Veranke's orders among a Skrull group disguised as superheroes who fake an escape to Earth in order to confuse the Avengers' splinter groups in the Savage Land.
 "Captain America" gets exposed by poison darts deadly to Skrulls, and killed by Shanna the She-Devil and Ka-Zar.